mattwells/faker-vehicle/README.md

-# faker-vehicle
+# Faker Vehicle Provider

-Faker provider for random vehicle make/model and UK registration plate
+A provider for [Faker](https://github.com/fzaninotto/Faker#faker-internals-understanding-providers) to generate random vehicle makes & models as well as UK registration plate.